 No one starts their homeschooling journey with the intent to fail!
 So, as you can see, our title today is completely in jest, but really, there’s some actual truth to it.
-Many homeschooling families make little mistakes here and there than can often lead to catastrophic failure for the homeschool in general.
+Many homeschooling families make little mistakes here and there that can often lead to catastrophic failure for homeschooling in general.
 In looking at these from a jovial standpoint, I hope that I can help you steer clear of some of those little mistakes for an awesome homeschool year ahead.

 Remember: this is “tongue-in-cheek”, so don’t bite down too hard.

-Don’t Try to Figure Out You Child’s Learning Style
+Don’t Try to Figure Out Your Child’s Learning Style When Homeschooling

 After all, catering to their learning style is really just a means of spoiling them, isn’t it?
 It’s really just a structured way to let them get away with more than they should and as a strict homeschooling parent, you can’t let that hold up your goals or theirs.
 Taking the time to learn about learning and teaching styles is just more than you should have to plan out.

 If you’d like to assure your failure overall, make sure you plan, plan, and over plan some more.
-Aim for a six to eight hour day and cram it full of curriculum pieces, assignments, quizzes, tests, labs, field trips, volunteer service, music lessons, sports, gymnastics, drama, debate team, and plenty of chores at home that you’ll file away under “Hom Ec” class.
+Aim for a six to eight-hour day and cram it full of homeschooling curriculum pieces, assignments, quizzes, tests, labs, field trips, volunteer service, music lessons, sports, gymnastics, drama, debate team, and plenty of chores at home that you’ll file away under “Hom Ec” class.
 Of course, each of these in itself is a great option for the homeschool day, so why not do them all, every day, and you’ll get done twice as fast, right?
 Oh!
 And, let's not forget about attending homeschool co-ops or your local homeschool support group!
 Plan, plan, plan!

-No matter what, you need to make sure you drive home the fact that your child simply cannot fail.
+No matter what, you need to make sure you drive home the fact that your homeschooled child simply cannot fail.
 Working late, skipping friend-time or fun activities is just part of the sacrifice for a good education!
 And if you have to go two or three days with absolutely no outside time, so be it.
 Marching through the curriculum is something that can’t be done outside, so we cut corners where we must.
-Forget the bell curve and makeup assignments, you have to record everything just as it is, in order to meet those educational objectives.
+Forget the bell curve and makeup assignments, you have to record everything just as it is, in order to meet those educational objectives as an educator.

-Never EVER Let Your Child Self-Evaluate… or Anything Else!
+Never EVER Let Your Child Self-Evaluate While Homeschooling

 Never ask your child what they think, how they like what they’re doing, or if there’s anything they would change.
-Although they can be trusted with some things, when it comes to their schoolwork, they cannot.
+Although they can be trusted with some things, when it comes to their schoolwork and home education, they cannot.
 So, make sure they never get any opportunity to voice their opinions, beliefs, ideals, and certainly not their fears or misgivings about what or how they’re learning.

 If you’re not worried about having to “keep up”, it’s bound to work out better.
 After all, planning on reaching goals is really just a little too presumptuous, isn’t it?
 How can we know that our child will even make it to that first benchmark, anyway?
 There might be ways of keeping track when you homeschool your child, but with all the work we have to do on any given day, who has time for that anyway?

 The same goes for lesson plans.
 If you’re just going to double up on the work, why not just ignore them?
 That way if you get done with something early and want to forge on to yet another lesson during the day, it’s a whole lot easier.

-If your child is in the eighth grade, don’t overthink heading into high school.
+If your child is in middle school, don’t overthink heading into high school.
 It’s all classes, and they’re all the same, so just take your time.
 You can do credit planning and all that once you’re actually there instead of wasting precious time on it now.
 After all, your child's education is more about the here and now!

 Compare, Compare, Compare!